 ASC 740 clarifies the accounting for uncertain tax positions.
 This interpretation requires that an entity recognize in its financial statements the impact of a tax position, if that position is more likely than not of being sustained upon examination, based on the technical merits of the position.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
-Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
+Changes in recognition or measurement are reflected in the period in which the change in judgment occurs and we consult with external tax counsel as appropriate.
 Our accounting policy is to accrue interest and penalties related to uncertain tax positions, if and when required, as interest expense and a component of other expenses, respectively, in the consolidated statements of operations.